davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 ### Why not build the standard library in incremental?
 [rationale-incremental]: #why-not-build-the-standard-library-in-incremental

-As the standard library sources are never modified, incremental compilation would only add a compilation time overhead.
+The standard library sources are not intended to be modified locally, similarly to those Cargo fetches from `registry` or `git` sources.
+Incremental compilation would only add a compilation time overhead for any package sources which do not change.

 ↩ [*Proposal*][proposal]